Ansel291/Project_1/README.md

 The concentration memory game

-As a player, I want a timer to keep track of how long it is taking me to match all the cards on the board
+As a player, I want a timer to keep track of how long it is taking me to match all the cards on the board.

 As a player, I want some type of Start Button to start the game

-As a player, I want a some sort of notification for the start of the game
+As a player, I want some sort of notification for the start of the game.

-As a player i want rules/instructions to the game
+As a player i want rules/instructions to the game.

 ###MVP's!